-ssNMRlib allows integrating an experiment into the library.
-Once integrated, the experiment is available as a button in the GUI window, and hitting this button will launch a script that sets up the experiment (pulse sequence, calculation or setting of acquisition parameters, setting of processing parameters etc, as described for the other experiments above).
-Integrating an 325 experiment into ssNMRlib can be done by clicking the floppy disk icon in the GUI window.
-A popup window allows to specify the important parameters, and write a short manual for the experiment, which will appear when clicking the new button (S5 in the Supplementary Information).
+ssNMRlib allows an experiment to be integrated into the library.
+Once integrated, the experiment is available as a button in the GUI window, and hitting this button will launch a script that sets up the experiment (pulse sequence, calculation or setting of acquisition parameters, setting of processing parameters, etc., as described for the other experiments above).
+Integrating an experiment into ssNMRlib can be done by clicking the floppy disk icon in the GUI window.
+A popup window allows us to specify the important parameters and write a short manual for the experiment, which will appear when clicking the new button (Listing S5).
 The pulse program, one jython script for acquisition and one for processing parameters are automatically generated.
-Additional functionalities could be added inside the script Jython as decoupling calculation, recall of constants or automatically security checks.
-By convention, we have set in the library:
+Additional functionalities could be added inside the jython script for decoupling calculation, recall of constants or automatic security checks.
+By convention, we have set in the library

-- 330 - experiment.py : jython script containing experiment specific acquisition parameters. - p experiment.py : jython script defining experiment specific processing parameters.
+- experiment.py: jython script containing experiment specific acquisition parameters. - p_experiment.py: jython script defining experiment specific processing parameters. - experiment_p.py: cogwheel symbol jython script used for non standard and experiment specific data analysis. - experiment_sec.py: experiment specific security jython script.

-- experiment\p.py : cogwheel symbol jython script used for non standard and experiment specific data analysis. - experiment\sec.py : experiment specific security jython script. - When programming new pulse sequences, we strongly advice to use the naming convention for pulses, shapes, decoupling, delays etc., which is listed in Table S1.
-More information about adding new experiments is also provided in the Supporting Information (Listing S5).
+When programming new pulse sequences, we strongly advise using the naming conventions for pulses, shapes, decoupling, delays, etc., which are listed in Table S1.
+More information about adding new experiments is also provided in the Supplement (Listing S5).

-2.5 Additional useful macros for processing and experiment setup ssNMRlib contains many useful tools for optimizing parameters, keeping the parameters in memory, and using the optimized parameters of all the required pulse sequence blocks when setting up a complex experiment. ssNMRlib allows writing all the present parameters in a user-friendly text file, the "recap file".
-The file saves all currently stored parameters, along with the date/time of their creation, which allows the user to see which parameters have been recently optimized.
-We have also implemented the possibility to remove all optimized parameters, thus starting "from scratch" and avoiding the use of old parameters.
+2.5 Additional useful macros for processing and experiment setup ssNMRlib contains many useful tools for optimizing parameters, keeping the parameters in memory, and using the optimized parameters of all the required pulse sequence blocks when setting up a complex experiment. ssNMRlib allows all the present parameters to be written in a user-friendly text file, the "recap file".
+The file saves all currently stored parameters along with the date/time of their creation, which allows the user to see which parameters have been recently optimized.
+We have also implemented the possibility of removing all optimized parameters, thus starting "from scratch" and avoiding the use of old parameters.